-Now, I get it: my adolescent fantasy of building a rotating wood riser for my drum set would have been a fantastic catastrophe.
-You see, my dream had absolutely no supporting knowledge of woodwork.
+Now, I get it: My adolescent fantasy of building a rotating wood riser for my drum set would have been a fantastic catastrophe.
+You see, my dream had absolutely no supporting knowledge of woodworking.
 In fact, I almost sawed off my fingers in Woodwork 8.
 There is nothing wrong with dreaming the dream, but I needed know-how to build it.
-Successful woodwork projects contain many steps.
+Successful woodworking projects contain many steps.
 You will need to make a lot of decisions before you even begin.

 The Type of Project